everpub/openscienceprize/proposal.md

 ### Short term user story

 The use of executable papers provides a benefit to researchers from day one.
-Each of their projects exists in a separate, customisable environment.
-They can not interact with each other.
+Each of their projects can exist in a separate, customisable environment that can not interact with each other.
 No outsiders can modify the environment.
 This prevents the "This used to work four weeks ago and I changed nothing!" scenario, enables rapid sharing with colleagues, and dramatically reduces the time and effort until new